firben-sass/compweb/content/network-analysis.md

 The average degree og community 6 is 28.775147928994084
 ```

-Comparing these averages to the rest of the communities in the network, however, it is possible to see that the average degree of a community, the top 5 communities included, is mostly below 25 links in a community.
-The main exeption being community 410.
+Comparing these averages to the rest of the communities in the network, however, it is possible to see that the average degree of a community, the top 5 communities included, is mostly below 50 links in a community.
+The main exception is community 410.

 <img src="/images/avr_degrCom.png" width="500" />

+In the end all of this suggests that the reviews from communities can be a good representative for the text analysis as the communities have been shown to be well connected and a good mix of both casual and frequent reviewers.